June 24 - Paris Arrival

 Wandering through Giverny feels like stepping into Monet’s brushstrokes—lush gardens, lily ponds, and pastel shutters whispering stories of impressionist wonder.
 Just a short journey away, Versailles dazzles with golden grandeur and sweeping symmetry, where every hall and garden echoes centuries of opulence and intrigue.
 Together, they offer a poetic contrast: one intimate and blooming with artistic soul, the other majestic and steeped in royal legacy.

-- Visit 38 Riv’ Jazz Club (Marais District) A hidden gem tucked into a historic cellar, this intimate venue offers nightly jazz, jam sessions, and eclectic performances.
-Entry is often under €10, and the vibe is pure Parisian charm
+Visit 38 Riv’ Jazz Club (Marais District).
+A hidden gem tucked into a historic cellar, this intimate venue offers nightly jazz, jam sessions, and eclectic performances.
+Vibe is pure Parisian charm.

 OR

-- Le Caveau de la Huchette (Latin Quarter) Legendary for its swing and bebop, this club has hosted jazz greats since the 1940s.
-It’s lively, affordable, and full of locals dancing the night away
+Le Caveau de la Huchette (Latin Quarter).
+Legendary for its swing and bebop, this club has hosted jazz greats since the 1940s.
+It’s lively, affordable, and full of locals dancing the night away.

-June 28 Sunday: Flea Markets, Hidden Ateliers, 'Thrifting' and More!
+Flea Markets, Hidden Ateliers, 'Thrifting' and More!

 Note: Consider hotel check out later in the day for our departure to Amsterdam

-WELKOM TO AMSTERDAM
+June 29 Monday: WELKOM TO AMSTERDAM

 In the heart of the city, bicycles glide past colorful to golden townhouses, tulips nod in window boxes, and the scent of fresh stroopwafels dances through the air.
 The Rijksmuseum and Van Gogh Museum offer more than art - they offer communion with genius.
 And the Anne Frank House reminds us that courage blooms even in silence.